JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 The package is designed for end-user applications rather than libraries, handling both detection and, when needed, automatic installation of the relevant backend.

 [GPUEnv.jl](https://github.com/hakkelt/GPUEnv.jl) simplifies multi-backend development by automatically detecting available GPU hardware and creating temporary overlay environments containing only the relevant backend packages.
-Rather than permanently including all GPU dependencies in a project, it conditionally activates only the packages that match the host machine's hardware.
+Rather than permanently including all GPU dependencies in a project, it conditionally activates only the packages that match the host machine's hardware using lightweight probe functions.
-This keeps parent environments lean and fast to resolve, which matters especially in CI and shared HPC environments.
+This keeps parent environments lean and fast to resolve.

 [Juliana.jl](https://github.com/artecs-group/Juliana.jl) is a translation tool that automatically converts Julia code written for CUDA.jl into portable multi-backend code compatible with KernelAbstractions.jl.
 This allows GPU programs originally written for NVIDIA hardware to run on Intel, AMD, and Apple GPUs without manual rewriting.